peterhinch/micropython-font-to-py/FONT_TO_PY.md

 ### Mandatory positional arguments:

  1. Font file path.
-Must be a ttf or otf file.
+Must be a ttf, otf, or bdf file.
  2. Height in pixels.
+Specify `0` for bdf bitmap files to automatically use native height
  3. Output file path.
 Filename must have a .py extension (unless writing a binary font).